kalmanolah/kalmon-fw/doc/main.md

 <a name="generic-voltage"></a>
 ### Generic Voltage

-This module setting can be used to measure generic analog voltages.hnical-documentation/data-sheets/ADXL345.pdf)
+This module setting can be used to measure generic analog voltages.

 Presented as power sensor `S_POWER`, values sent as voltage value `V_VOLTAGE`.